Investor room access

 Request a technical briefing

-A one-hour session with Hamid covering the technology, the IP position, the market opportunity, and the round terms.
+A one-hour session with us covering the technology, the IP position, the market opportunity, and the round terms.
 Pitch deck and business plan available under NDA after the briefing.

-No automated responses.
-Hamid reads every request personally.
+No automated responses. we reads every request personally.
 Expect a reply within 48 hours.

 Request received

 Thank you.
-Hamid will be in touch within 48 hours to schedule a time that works.
+We will be in touch within 48 hours to schedule a time that works.
 The pitch deck and business plan are available under NDA after your first conversation.

-If you have already had a briefing and have login credentials, the full pitch deck, business plan, and IP strategy are available in the investor room.
+If you have already had a briefing and have login credentials, the full investment documentation is available in the investor room →